kittyji/user-docs/en/README.md

-Welcome to Altizure.com!
+Welcome to Altizure!
 This is a Complete Guideline on How to Use Alizure.com and Altizure Desktop.

 # Table of Contents